Gluten-Free Dairy-Free Banana Bread tastes just like the classic version: fluffy, moist, slightly sweet and full of banana flavor.

 I have not tried using anything else in place of the palm shortening.
 If you make this with ghee, coconut oil or something else, please let me know how it turns out!

-The bread can also be tightly wrapped and frozen for up to 3 months.
+The bread can be tightly wrapped and frozen for up to 3 months.
 Thaw overnight in the fridge.

 If the bread is already sliced before freezing, place a small square of parchment paper between each slice before wrapping it up as a whole loaf.